The Land Before Time (film): Music

 The music for The Land Before Time was composed by James Horner, who had previously provided the soundtrack for Bluth's An American Tail, and performed by the London Symphony Orchestra and the Choir of King's College.
-An official soundtrack was released on audio cassette and vinyl record on November 21, 1988, and later on CD by MCA Records; it features seven tracks from the film: The Great Migration, Sharptooth and the Earthquake, Whispering Winds, If we Hold on Together, Foraging for Food, The Rescue/ Discovery of the Great Valley, and End Credits.
-The film's theme song "If We Hold on Together", written by Horner and Will Jennings, was sung by Diana Ross and released as the lead single on November 5, though not included in the soundtrack; The album was digitally released on January 22, 2013, by Geffen Records.
-An expanded version of the soundtrack album was released by Intrada Records on October 27, 2020.
+An official soundtrack was released on audio cassette and vinyl record on November 21, 1988, and later on CD by MCA Records.
+It features seven tracks from the film: The Great Migration, Sharptooth and the Earthquake, Whispering Winds, If we Hold on Together, Foraging for Food, The Rescue/ Discovery of the Great Valley, and End Credits.

+The film's theme song "If We Hold on Together", written by Horner and Will Jennings, was sung by Diana Ross and released as the lead single on November 5, though not included in the soundtrack.
+The album was digitally released in January 2013, by Geffen Records.
+An expanded version of the soundtrack album was released by Intrada Records in October 2020.